 Street art in Laguna Beach

-In the 1980s, Laguna Beach attracted an influx of gays to the community, electing their first homosexual mayor in 1982.
+In the 1980s, Laguna Beach attracted an influx of LGBTQ to the community and elected its first gay mayor in 1982.

 The Laguna Beach Historical Society is housed in a vintage beach bungalow built in 1923 at 278 Ocean Ave.
 It’s open to visitors most Fridays, Saturdays, and Sundays from 1 pm – 4 pm.
 They are strict when it comes to the way buildings and houses change their outside appearance to preserve their heritage.

-Thank you to Women in Travel Summit who offered this tour for bloggers WITS16 at their conference.
+Thank you to Women in Travel Summit who offered this tour for bloggers at the WITS16 conference.
 My opinions are my own.